emacsmirror/quick-sdcv/README.md

 - `quick-sdcv-search-at-point`: Searches the word around the cursor and displays the result in a buffer.
 - `quick-sdcv-search-input`: Searches the input word and displays the result in a buffer.

+If this enhances your workflow, please show your support by **⭐ starring quick-sdcv on GitHub** to help more Emacs users discover its benefits.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents